pkonsomu2020/Skillyme-APP/README.md

 - Users can join multiple sessions
 - Sessions have multiple participants
 - Payments are linked to users and sessions
-- Admins manage all system operations
+- System operations are automated

 ## 🚀 **Getting Started**